onurkarakoc/Advanced-database/README.txt

    The textbook "Database Design and Implementation" describes these packages in considerably more detail.
 For further information, go to the URL www.wiley.com/college/sciore

+   Additional Changes to SimpleDB:
+   * The methods setInt and setString of class Page do not check that the new value fits in the page.
+Solved this problem.
+   * The class Page has methods to get/set only integers and strings.
+Modified the class to handle other types, such as       booleans and dates.
+   * The SimpleDB buffer manager is grossly inefficient in two ways: â€¢ When looking for a buffer to replace, it uses the first unpinned buffer it finds, instead of doing something intelligent like LRU. -> LRU is implemented for our case. â€¢ When checking to see if a block is already in a buffer, it does a sequential scan of the buffers, instead of keeping a                     data structure (such as a map) to more quickly locate the buffer. -> Map is implemented to more quickliy locate the buffer.
+   * Implemented non-quiescent checkpointing.
+   * SimpleDB only knows how to read files in the forward direction.
+Added the following methods to the class RecordFile: â€¢ the method previous(), which moves to the previous record in the file and returns false if there is no such record;
+      â€¢ the method afterLast(), which positions the current record to be after the last record in the file.